mekanika/adapter-fixture/Readme.md

 [**Qe** (Query envelope)](https://github.com/mekanika/qe/) enabled in-memory adapter.

-This adapter stores, updates and retrieves records from memory.
+This adapter stores, updates and retrieves records from a memory store.
 It is **not intended for production**.
 Its primary use is for development testing as a fixture without requiring a backend.

-> **Note**: The goal is for this adapter to fully support the base

 ## Usage